dtx-company/shared-github-workflows/docs/composite-actions.md

 ## DEPRECATED run-postbuild-script-flow

 DEPRECATED This composite action handles extracting static assets from the flow Docker image and uploading them to S3.
 Please see the `action.yaml` file for variables.

-## setup-docker

-This composite action handles setting up the environment to run Docker in.
-Please see the `action.yaml` file for variables.

-## setup-image-repository

-This composite action handles setting up both the image repository (if not already present) and access to the image repository for future steps.
-Please see the `action.yaml` file for variables.

 ## update-infra-kubernetes